-The observed discharge from Shell Creek Reservoir across the Hendrickson Dam to Lower Shell Creek has been increased or augmented by excess irrigation flow associated with groundwater pumped for agricultural purposes and decreased by City of Punta Gorda withdrawals from the reservoir (see Section 5.3.3).
+The observed discharge from Shell Creek reservoir across the Hendrickson Dam to Lower Shell Creek has been increased or augmented by excess irrigation flow associated with groundwater pumped for agricultural purposes and decreased by City of Punta Gorda withdrawals from the reservoir (see Section 5.3.3).

-To account for these factors and support assessment of the status of the proposed minimum flows for Lower Shell Creek, a spreadsheet-based mass balance model was developed for the reservoir based on daily historical flows in Shell Creek for a 47-year period, from 1972 through 2018.
+To account for these factors and support assessment of the status of the recommended minimum flows for Lower Shell Creek, a spreadsheet-based mass balance model was developed for the reservoir based on daily historical flows in Shell Creek for a 47-year period, from 1972 through 2018.
 For model development and use we assumed that historical flows provided a reasonable basis for estimating future flows.
-Several factors were accounted for in the model, including configuration of the in-stream, Shell Creek Reservoir, the configuration of Hendrickson Dam, withdrawal records, and withdrawal restrictions associated with the proposed minimum flows for Lower Shell Creek.
-Shell Creek Reservoir has a usable volume of approximately 320 million gallons (Personal Communication with City of Punta Gorda).
+Several factors were accounted for in the model, including configuration of the in-stream, Shell Creek Reservoir, the configuration of Hendrickson Dam, withdrawal records, and withdrawal restrictions associated with the recommended minimum flows for Lower Shell Creek.
+Water quality was also accounted for in the model, as elevated levels of chloride and other ions that in combination exceed the secondary drinking water standard of 500 mg/l for total dissolved solids (TDS) have historically occurred in the reservoir and limited withdrawals.

+Shell Creek Reservoir has a usable volume of approximately 320 million gallons (personal communication with City of Punta Gorda staff).
 Hendrickson Dam is a rectangular, sharp-crested weir with free overflow.
 Water flowing into the reservoir from the Shell Creek and Prairie Creek is retained up to the crest elevation of the dam, which is approximately 5 ft.
-Excess flow spills over the dam into the Lower Shell Creek, which merges with the lower Peace River to flow into Charlotte Harbor.

-Under the existing structural condition (i.e., with downstream flow only occurring when water levels exceed the dam crest elevation), initial modeling results indicated the proposed minimum flows for Lower Shell Creek would not have been met approximately 20% of days in the 47-year simulation period.
+Downstream flows to lower Shell Creek occur only when water levels exceed the dam crest elevation.

+Under these existing structural conditions, initial modeling results based on gaged flows, indicated the recommended minimum flows for Lower Shell Creek would not have been met approximately 20% of days in the 47-year simulation period.
 Similar results were predicted for both the current water-use demand of 5.4 mgd and the demands projected over the next 20 years.
 Days the minimum flows would not have been met occurred most often during low flow periods, i.e., in Block 1, during the dry season (Figure 7-2).
-Suppression of flows to Lower Shell Creek by the dam and increased occurrence of low reservoir water levels resulting from withdrawals contributed to the simulated, non-compliance with the proposed minimum flows.
+Suppression of flows to Lower Shell Creek by the dam and increased occurrence of low reservoir water levels resulting from withdrawals contributed to the simulated, non-compliance with the recommended minimum flows.

 Figure 7-2.
-Percent of days proposed minimum flows for Lower Shell Creek would have been met and would not have been met for a 47-year evaluation period, from 1972 through 2018, based on an initial status assessment; the pie slice on the right illustrates the days the proposed minimum flows would not have been met during low-flow periods (B1 = Block 1 and B2 = Block 2; see Table 6-8 for block-specific flow ranges).
+Results from an initial status assessment, showing the percentage of days recommended minimum flows for Lower Shell Creek would have been met and would not have been met for a 47-year evaluation period, from 1972 through 2018; the pie slice on the right illustrates the days the recommended minimum flows would not have been met during low-flow periods (B1 = Block 1 and B2 = Block 2; see Table 6-8 for block-specific flow ranges).